About the Artist

 Biography

 Throughout her career, Shackleton has received several grants from the Ontario Arts Council.
-She has also been recognized with First Choice/Prize Awards by esteemed public art jurors, such as the McMichael Canadian Art Collection (Kleinburg) and the Station Gallery (Whitby).
-With a strong commitment to the arts community, Shackleton has served as the President of the Board of Directors at the Visual Arts Centre of Clarington for the past two years.
+In 2024, she was the recipient of the Oshawa Culture Counts Professional Artist Award.
+She has also been recognized with First Choice/Prize Awards by esteemed public art juries, including the McMichael Canadian Art Collection in Kleinburg and the Station Gallery in Whitby.
+Shackleton is the immediate past President of the Board of Directors at the Visual Arts Centre of Clarington, where she recently completed a six-year term.

 Shackleton's artwork has been extensively exhibited across North America and beyond.
 Her solo exhibitions have taken place at renowned venues including THEMUSEUM in Kitchener, ON, the Museum of Dufferin in Mulmur, ON, and the Art Gallery of Northumberland in Cobourg, ON.
 Notable group exhibitions she has participated in include "The Carmichael Canadian Landscape Exhibition: Tradition Transformed" at the Orillia Museum of Art & History and "Award Winners" at the McMichael Canadian Art Collection.
 Shackleton is based in Oshawa, Ontario, where she lives and works from her home studio.